zhannapopenko/travel-blog/README.md

+## Project Status

+⚠️ **Work in Progress**

-# The project is in the process of development
+This project is currently in the early stages of development.